MitchellJC/game-rec/README.md

 # game-rec
 Uses logistic funk-SVD to find item latent space.
-Uses this item-latent space recommend using item-item collaborative filtering using a cosine similarity,
+Uses this item-latent space to recommend using item-item collaborative filtering.